gubbins-inc/cataicatalog/README.md

     > Run

 ### step 4:

+*(IF you have a whole bunch of catia Products and Parts in root with no idea which parts belong to which Product)*

 use catia script (ExtractCATProductMetadata) to create an output file which documents which catparts belong to which catproducts (because the parts all get generic names)
 The script is here: [catiacatalog.bas](https://github.com/gubbins-inc/cataicatalog/blob/main/catiacatalog.bas)

 ### step 5:

+*(IF you have Catia Parts and Products that need to be put back in the right place in teh folder structure)*

 use the make_CAT-GUI_3 script (Create Planning File) to generate a planning file of where to copy-paste all the catia parts and products

 ### step 6:

+*(IF you have Catia Parts and Products that need to be put back in the right place in teh folder structure)*

 check this looks right

 ### step 7:

+*(IF you have Catia Parts and Products that need to be put back in the right place in teh folder structure)*

 use the make_CAT-GUI_3 script (Move Catia Files to Directories) to do the move

 ### step 8:

+*(IF you have Catia Parts and Products that need to be put back in the right place in teh folder structure)*

 manually clean up the root of folder (delete stuff that has been moved or used)

 ### step 9: